Tqqn/Tqqn/README.md

 Here are some of the technologies and tools I'm familiar with:

-- 💻 Programming Languages: Java
+- 💻 Programming Languages: Java, Python, C++
 - 🧰 Frameworks & Libraries: Spigot, Bukkit, Velocity API

 ## Portfolio